 Mark Renders / Getty Images

 As Baudouin I died childless, his brother Albert inherited the throne.
-As with Baudouin, he has attempted to unify a nation increasingly divided between French and Flemish speaking regions.
+As with Baudouin, he has attempted to unify a nation increasingly divided between French and Flemish speaking regions, at times playing a key role.
+He abdicated in 2013.